SocialAI-Glasgow/Sonicom3DSpeakerPersonalityCorpus/README.md

 If you use the SONICOM 3D Speaker Personality Corpus in your research, please cite it as follows:

 ACM Style:
-Emily O'Hara, Evangelia Fringi, Nisreen Alshubaily, Lorenzo Picinali, Stephen Brewster, Tanya Guha and Alessandro Vinciarelli.
-2024.
-Sonicom 3D Speaker Personality Corpus.
-Data set. [unpublished]
+Eva Fringi, Stephen Brewster, Lorenzo Picinali, and Alessandro Vinciarelli.
+2026.
+The interplay between interpersonal distance and personality perception in virtual immersive audio environments. [unpublished]